-This means that when the temperature drops on the first night the cargo desiccants haven’t been able to reduce the relative humidity within the container to prevent the dew point being reached.
+This means that when the temperature drops on the first night the cargo desiccants haven’t been able to reduce the relative humidity within the container to prevent the dew point from being reached.

-This presents not only an immediate risk to cargo, but a risk that is repeated with the cyclical temperature fluctuations between day and night.
+This presents not only an immediate risk to cargo but a risk that is repeated with the cyclical temperature fluctuations between day and night.

-In this situation the Vdry Blanket is essential to ensure that your goods are protected from container rain at every stage of the voyage.
+In this situation, the Vdry Blanket is essential to ensure that your goods are protected from container rain at every stage of the voyage.

 The Risk of Container Rain Mid-Voyage

-Throughout the shipment the goods inside the container will be exposed to extreme temperature and fluctuations.
+Throughout the shipment, the goods inside the container will be exposed to extreme temperature and fluctuations.
 These conditions are often significantly greater than ambient as the metal container walls heat up and cool with the cyclical temperature changes between day and night.